-We understand that every teacher has her unique teaching requirements and may, therefore, need to allow her students access to certain sites that may otherwise be blocked for their OU.
-Depending upon why the sites need to be accessed (short lesson, research paper etc.), the teacher may need to allow such sites for a few hours to a few days.
+We understand that every teacher has her own unique teaching requirements and may, therefore, need to allow her students access to certain sites that may otherwise be blocked for their OU.
+Depending on why the sites need to be accessed (short lesson, research paper, etc.), the teacher may need to allow such sites for a few hours to a few days.
 It can be rather cumbersome for both the teacher as well as the IT admin to manage such requests on demand if the task is assigned to a single individual.
 Both teachers and students could potentially lose out on valuable learning time in such cases.

+To make life easier for IT admins and teachers, IT admins can delegate approval rights to teachers.
 By temporarily allowing sites, teachers can ensure that access to sites is restricted to those who really need it, and there is no misuse.

-- Log in to your Securly account.
+- Log in to your Securly Safety Console.

 - Navigate to the Policy Editor.

-- Select ‘Allow Teachers to Approve Sites’ for policies that are mapped to the teacher’s OU under the Policy Map.
-(Please be careful that you do not accidentally select this option for any student policy or the default policy.)
+- Toggle the switch to "Authorize Users of this Policy to Allow Sites" for policies that are mapped to the teacher’s OU under the Policy Map.
+(Please be mindful that you do not accidentally select this option for any student policy.)

-- You can limit the time for which temporarily allowed sites can be accessed by the student, by navigating to Global Settings.
+- You can limit the time for which temporarily allowed sites can be accessed by the student by navigating to Global Settings.
 Input the number of minutes for which the site can be accessed.

 Note that if no time is added, the site will become available to the student forever on the specified IP, and will not expire from the Global Allow list.
 However, it can be removed manually by an admin at any time.
 It is recommended that you specify a time duration to avoid misuse by students.

-Review Approved Sites
+Review of Approved Sites

 For the admin’s convenience, these allowed sites are marked separately under the "Allow/Deny" list in Global Settings.